Fechin/reference/source/_posts/quickref.md

     - reference
 categories:
     - Other
-intro: This is a reference of styles that you can use on quickref cheatsheets!
+intro: This is a style grammar reference that you can use on QuickRef.ME, made for contributors.
 ---